 E. Coli (Escherichia coli) - E. coli is a member of the total coliform group of bacteria and is the only member that is found exclusively in the faeces of humans and other animals.
-Its presence in water indicates not only recent faecal contamination of the water but also the possible presence of intestinal disease-causing bacteria.
+Its presence in water may indicate not only recent faecal contamination of the water but also the possible presence of intestinal disease-causing bacteria.

 Coliforms, Total - The presence of these bacteria may indicate contamination in a water supply.
 This group of bacteria is found in feces, soil, and vegetation and is used as an indicator of the bacteriological quality of water.
 Coliforms are useful indicators of the possible presence of pathogenic bacteria and viruses.

 Conductivity (E.C.) - is measured in decisiemens/meter (dS/m).
 It can be used to estimate the total dissolved solids in the water.
 Multiplying the conductivity in dS/m by 640 will give a good approximation of the total dissolved solids in mg/L. Conductivity tests are often used to assess water suitability for irrigation.
 Conductivity is sometimes expressed as microSiemens/cm (µS/cm OR uS/cm), which is 1000 times smaller as a unit than deci siemens per centimeter.
 (Eg 0.75 decisiemens/m=750 microsiemens/cm=0.750 millisiemens/cm).
 We have used the letter "u" within our tool to represent the "micro" prefix "µ".
-We have used the conversion of 1dS/m = 700 mg/L TDS within the tool because the federal guidelines have used this conversion for their guidelines values for TDS.
+We have used the conversion of 1dS/m = 700 mg/L TDS within the tool because the federal guidelines have used this conversion for their guideline values for TDS.

 Fluoride - occurs naturally in most groundwater wells and can help prevent dental cavities.
 As fluoride levels increase above the guideline, there is an increase in the tendency to cause tooth mottling.
-Fluoride levels less than 2 mg/L are not considered a problem for livestock.

 Hardness - causes excessive soap consumption and scaling.
 Hardness is caused primarily by calcium and magnesium, but is expressed in terms of an equivalent of calcium carbonate.
 Hard water causes soap curd, which makes bathroom fixtures difficult to keep clean and causes greying of laundry.
 Hard water will also tend to form scale in hot water tanks, kettles, piping systems, etc. It can also foul some water treatment systems such as distillers and reverse osmosis units.